jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 ### The Discovery

-The announcement should be made with dramatic tension by the ghost of C.X.
-Larrabee:
+The announcement should be made with dramatic tension by the ghost of Heinrich Roeder (the family patriarch):

-> *[C.X.
-Larrabee's ghost, appearing ethereal and mournful]*
+> *[Heinrich Roeder's ghost, appearing ethereal and mournful]*
 >
 > "My dear friends...
 I'm afraid I bring the most dreadful news.
 I have been... murdered.
 Struck down in my own study with a decorative letter opener from my desk."
 >